 Creating an operating agreement brings credibility to your LLC.
 This helps to ensure courts uphold limited liability status of your LLC.

-Following any major company event, such as the departure or addition of a new member, it is a good idea to review and consider updating the operating agreement.
+Following any major company event, such as adding or losing a member, it is a good idea to review and consider updating the operating agreement.
 An operating agreement can always be amended with the consent of all current members.

 Create a free account to download our operating agreement.
 Please keep in mind that this operating agreement is only meant as a reference.